-Class Schedule Fall 2017 Class Schedule is tentative and subject to change by your professor as deemed necessary.
+Class Schedule Fall 2018

+Class Schedule is tentative and subject to change by your professor as deemed necessary.
 You are encouraged to login to the class website at the beginning of each week for changes and updates to the class schedule.

-togin to the class website at the beginning of each week for changes and apaates to the class schedule.

 Module Date Posts Topic: Assignment Reading

-PROLOUGE: THE S CIENCE OF THE WATER WORLD
+PROLOUGE: THE SCIENCE OF THE WATER WORLD

+01

-09/25 Science and the Study of the Water World An Introduction to the Course and the Science of Oceanography Chap.
+09/24 Science and the Study of the Water World An Introduction to the Course and the Science of Oceanography Chap.
 1

-PART I: THE OCEAN N FLOOR
+PART I: THE OCEAN FLOOR

+02

-10/02 Secrets of the Deep Exploring the Ocean Floor Chap.
+10/01 Secrets of the Deep Exploring the Ocean Floor Chap.
 2

 03

-10/09 The Dynamic Ocean Floor Plate Tectonics & the Origin of Ocean Basins Chaps.
+10/08 The Dynamic Ocean Floor Plate Tectonics & the Origin of Ocean Basins Chaps.
 3 & 4

 04

-10/16 The Record of Ancient Oceans Marine Sediments and Erosion of the Ocean Floor Chap.
+10/15 The Record of Ancient Oceans Marine Sediments and Erosion of the Ocean Floor Chap.
 5

-05 v
+05

-10/23 Midterm Examination
+10/22 Midterm Examination

-PART II: PHYSICAI L OCEANOGRAPHY
+PART II: PHYSICAL OCEANOGRAPHY

+06

-10/30 The Rising Tide: Oceans, Currents and Carbon Dioxide Ocean Circulation & the Climate System Chap.
+10/29 The Rising Tide: Oceans, Currents and Carbon Dioxide Ocean Circulation & the Climate System Chap.
 9

-07 occan circulation & the climate bystem
+07

-11/06 The Relentless Sea Waves on Water Chap.
+11/05 The Relentless Sea Waves on Water Chap.
 11

-08 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+08

-11/13 Rising Seas Tides and the Rhythmic Rise and Fall of Sea Level Chap.
+11/12 Rising Seas Tides and the Rhythmic Rise and Fall of Sea Level Chap.
 10

-PART III: COASTAI LSYSTEMS
+PART III: COASTAL SYSTEMS

-11/20 The Changing Coastlines of Planet Earth Beach Processes and Coastal Erosion Chap.
+09 11/19 The Changing Coastlines of Planet Earth Beach Processes and Coastal Erosion Chap.
 12

 10

-11/27 The Oceans at Our Reach The Coastal Ocean and Our Legacy on a Water World Chap.
+11/26 The Oceans at Our Reach The Coastal Ocean and Our Legacy on a Water World Chap.
 13

-11
+11 0 7

-12/04 Coastal Field Study Coastal Field Studies see class website for details and options for completion of the field study requirement.
-Those in the Bay Area can participate in the Coastal Workshop on Saturday 12/01 11:30 am to 2:00 pm.
-Students who participate do not have to submit an online coastal project.
+12/03 Coastal Field Study Module Coastal Field Studies see class website for details and options for completion of the field study requirement.
+This module will post early to give additional time for completion.

 12

-12/11 Final Examination Due: 12/15 5:00 pm PDT (End o Final Exam is Due at the end of finals week NOT on the u
+12/10 Final Examination Due: 12/10 11:55 pm PDT (End Final Exam is on the first day of finals week but may be